sag2021/heapsort/README.md

 # Heapsort

 Heapsort subroutine for Fortran.
-Developed for a long forgotten project.
+Developed for a long-forgotten project.
 Code is Fortran 2003, because it makes selecting INTEGER easier.

 Main subroutine: heap_sort(data_in,nsize,perm)